Medical Laboratory Technology

-- Recognize, analyze, and solve problems related to clinical lab procedures.
+- Apply critical thinking to solve problems related to clinical lab procedures.

-- Use current technologies to access and process information.
+- Utilize current technologies to access and process information.

-- Demonstrate the academic knowledge and technical skills for entry-level medical laboratory practice.
+- Demonstrate the academic knowledge and technical skills necessary for entry-level medical laboratory practice.

-- Display professionalism by projecting a positive attitude, working as a team member, showing initiative and responsibility, and displaying sensitivity to cultural diversity.
+- Display professionalism and interdependence by projecting a positive attitude, working as a team member, showing initiative and responsibility, and displaying sensitivity to diversity.